evilgenx/NanoSage/README.md

 ---

 ### 1.5.
-(Optional) Launch the GUI
+Launch the GUI (Recommended)

-NanoSage also includes a graphical user interface (GUI) for easier interaction.
+NanoSage includes a graphical user interface (GUI) built with PyQt6 for easier interaction.

-1.  **Install GUI Dependencies**: Ensure you have Tkinter installed (usually included with Python).
-If not, install it for your system (e.g., `sudo apt-get install python3-tk` on Debian/Ubuntu).
+1.  **Dependencies**: The required `PyQt6` library is included in `requirements.txt` and installed in the previous step.
 2.  **Run the GUI**:
     ```bash
-    python gui.py
+    python main.py --gui
     ```
-    This will open a window where you can enter your query, select options (like web search, RAG model), and start the research process without using the command line directly.
-Results will still be saved in the `results/` directory.
+    This will open the main application window where you can enter your query, configure settings (like web search, embedding model, RAG provider), and start the research process.
+Results are saved in the `results/` directory.

 ---